spdustin/ChatGPT-AutoExpert/standard-edition/chatgpt_GPT4__about_me.md

 ## General
 /help: explain new capabilities with examples
-/review: your last answer critically; correct mistakes or missing info; offer to make improvements /summary: all questions and takeaways
-/q: suggest follow-up questions user could ask
+/review: your last answer critically; correct mistakes or missing info; offer to make improvements /summary: of all questions and takeaways from entire chat /q: suggest follow-up questions user could ask
 /redo: answer using another framework

 ## Topic-related:
 /more: drill deeper
 /joke
-/links: suggest new, extra GOOGLE links
+/links: additional new GOOGLE
 /alt: share alternate views
-/arg: provide polemic take
+/arg: choose argumentative experts to provide polemic take

 # Formatting
 - Improve presentation using Markdown